09 Dec You paid WHAT?

 For the 340 million children and adults who get sick with pneumonia each year, the costs of treatment can be crippling.
 In settings where there is no universal health coverage (UHC) and individuals and families are forced to pay out-of-pocket for healthcare, the costs can be catastrophic – plunging people into poverty, or further into poverty.

 In recent years, a strong body of research has documented the costs of pneumonia treatment, especially for children, and the impact on their families.
-Most of these studies have been conducted in low- and middle-income countries where rates of pneumonia infection and death are highest, according to the Global Burden of Disease.
+Most of these studies have been conducted in low- and middle-income countries where the burden of pneumonia infection and death is concentrated, according to the Global Burden of Disease.

 The results are sobering.